thebullishbitcoiner/justzapit/README.md

 ## Usage

-1. **Landing Page**: You'll see the beautiful "Just Zap It" landing page with a lightning icon and login button.
+1. **Landing Page**: You'll see the beautiful "JustZapIt" landing page with a lightning icon and login button.

 2. **Authentication**: Click "Login with Nostr" to connect with your Nostr extension.